bpocallaghan/generators/readme.md

 Interested in a laravel admin starter project where the package is being used.
 [Admin Starter Project](https://github.com/bpocallaghan/laravel-admin-starter)

+Laravel 5.1, use tag 2.1.3, Laravel 5.2 or Laravel 5.3, use branch 3, Laravel 5.4 use latest

 ## Commands
 ```bash
 php artisan generate:publish-stubs